Did you visit a hardware shop and got confused between two more or less similar products?

 This is a common practice of DIY enthusiasts.

-At drillanddriver.com we will be going to reveal some basic differences between angle grinder and bench grinder so that you can decide easily which power tool will be more useful for you.
+At drillanddriver.com we will be going to reveal some basic differences between angle grinders and bench grinders so that you can decide easily which power tool will be more useful for you.

 Angle grinder vs. bench grinder is a worth discussing topic as there are so many differences between these two power tools.

 So just stick to this article.
-We have gathered some useful differences between these two power tools to make things easier for you.
+We have gathered some useful differences between these two powerful tools to make things easier for you.